simplecrawler/simplecrawler/README.md

 ## The queue

 Like any other web crawler, simplecrawler has a queue.
-It can be directly accessed through `crawler.queue` and is by default only backed by an array, which means items in the queue can be accessed through array notation.
-However, since simplecrawler also supports different backing stores for the queue, the recommended way of accessing items is through the (pseudo) asynchronous `crawler.queue.get` method.
+It can be directly accessed through `crawler.queue` and implements an asynchronous interface for accessing queue items and statistics.
+There are several methods for interacting with the queue, the simplest being `crawler.queue.get`, which lets you get a queue item at a specific index in the queue.

 ```js
 crawler.queue.get(5, function (queueItem) {